 Legislation, rules and policies

-The UTS Student Charter recognises that students and staff have rights and responsibilities to each other and to the University community.
-Students should read and be familiar with the UTS Student Charter.
+The Student Rights and Responsibilities Policy recognises that students and staff have rights and responsibilities to each other and to the university community.
+Students should read and be familiar with this policy.

-The policy on handling student complaints outlines what a complaint is and contains information about how to make a complaint.
+The Student Complaints Policy outlines what a complaint is and contains information about how to make a complaint.

 An individual can request access to information held by UTS under the Government Information (Public Access) Act 2009 (NSW).
 If the information requested cannot be accessed online or through an informal application, an access application needs to be lodged with the right to information coordinator.